-Woodland Park Zoo and Seattle University have launched a new project to explore how mammalian carnivores, such as coyotes, raccoons, bobcats, and even cougars and bears live and interact with people across urban and suburban areas in the Seattle region, and beyond.
+Woodland Park Zoo and Seattle University have launched a project to explore how mammalian carnivores, such as coyotes, foxes, raccoons, bobcats, and even cougars and bears live and interact with people across urban and suburban areas in the Seattle region, and beyond.

-Now, thanks to a grant awarded by the Bainbridge Community Foundation, the Bainbridge Island Land Trust has the funding needed to provide our community the opportunity to assist with this exciting initiative.
-This new program will build off efforts by the Land Trust - since 2015 - to use camera traps to better understand wildlife use of our properties.
+Since 2020, the Bainbridge Island Land Trust has had the opportunity to assist with this exciting initiative.
+This program builds off efforts by the Land Trust - since 2015 - to use camera traps to better understand wildlife use of our properties.
 And we need your help!
-We're currently recruiting volunteers to help carry out this project, allowing us to participate in the Seattle Urban Carnivore Project (SUCP) as well as continuing the Land Trust's efforts to increase our knowledge of all local wildlife species - from squirrels to bears.
+We're currently recruiting volunteers to help carry out this project, allowing us to participate in the Seattle Urban Carnivore Project as well as continuing the Land Trust's efforts to increase our knowledge of all local wildlife species - from squirrels to bears.

-If you are interested in participating and can commit to roughly five hours each month over nine months (January 2021- October 2021) then this is a good fit for you!
+If you are interested in participating and can commit to roughly five hours a month then this is a good fit for you!

-Supervisor: Community Engagement Coordinator, Conservation Project Lead (Matt Steinwurtzel and Gina King)

-Activities: There are two roles that can be filled: team members and team leaders.

-Team members:

-- Set up camera stations in one location using the approved protocol (this may have already been completed when you begin) - Check and maintain the camera station each month - Keep loaned equipment in good working order - Adhere to all protocols contained within the SUCP Volunteer Protocol, including the Photo Sharing Policy - One team member will enter data into online forms, organize and upload photos to the team's Google folder, and upload photos to the team's eMammal deployment after each month's monitoring session - Act as an ambassador for the project, the Bainbridge Island Land Trust, and the Woodland Park Zoo while engaging in monitoring activities
+Supervisor: Conservation Project Lead, Development and Communications Coordinator (Gina King and Thea Hanner) Activities: There are two roles that can be filled for the team members and team leaders.
+Team members: Set up camera stations in one location using the approved protocol (this may have already been completed when you begin) Check and maintain the camera station monthly Keep loaned equipment in good working order Adhere to all protocols contained within the SUCP Volunteer Protocol, including the Photo Sharing Policy One team member will enter data into online forms, organize and upload photos to the team's Google folder, and upload photos to the team's Wildlife Insights deployment after each month's monitoring session Act as an ambassador for the project, the Bainbridge Island Land Trust, and the Woodland Park Zoo while engaging in monitoring activities Team leaders: Team leaders are responsible for all activities listed above in addition to: Be the liaison between the project supervisors and their team members Communicate with team members to plan camera set up, camera checks and keep team informed of project updates Ensure that each team member completes the Volunteer Release Form; submit all Release Forms to the project supervisors (thea@bi-landtrust.org) Ensure that their team completes the above project activities each month Conduct a thorough inventory of equipment at the end of each camera check and before turning kits in at the end of the season

-Team leaders:

-Team leaders are responsible for all activities listed above and they will also:

-- Be the liaison between the project supervisors and their team members - Communicate with team members to plan camera set up, camera checks and keep team informed of project updates - Ensure that each team member completes the Volunteer Release Form; submit all Release Forms to the project supervisors (matt@bi-landtrust.org) - Ensure that their team completes the above project activities each month